GrayHatter/gr.ht/content/posts/consent-is-required.md

 > I didn't understand what was going on.

-That's it, no one talked to them, no one told them what to expect, patents under a significant amount of stress, who ostensibly trusted the people taking care of them.
-Would feel victimized simple because they know what was going on.
+That's it, no one talked to them, no one told them what to expect, patients under a significant amount of stress, who ostensibly trusted the people taking care of them.
+Would feel victimized simply because they know what was going on.
 The end result from some treatment with the primary goal of improving their health left feeling abused.
 This isn't the experience of patents when someone is consistently talking to them, explaining them what's gonna happen next.
 Reminding them during difficult procedures that they can ask to take a break if they need it.
 Those patients leave from the exact same exchange feeling cared